ChillarAnand/avilpage.com/2016/12/index.md

 -->

-As per oxford dictionary, the meaning of life is
+The meaning of life is

 <blockquote cite="https://en.oxforddictionaries.com/definition/life">

 the condition that distinguishes animals and plants from inorganic matter, including the capacity for growth, reproduction, functional activity, and continual change preceding death.

 </blockquote>

+Source: Oxford Dictionary